 I also wrote an article about buying a sim card at Amsterdam Airport and came to the same conclusion as here at Frankfurt Airport:

-Do not buy a German sim card at Frankfurt Airport if you are not in a rush!
+Do not buy a German sim card at Frankfurt Airport!

-A much better option if you want to save time is buying a European sim card for tourists online.
+A much better option if you want to save time and money is buying a European sim card for tourists online.
 An Orange sim card with 10GB data will be shipped directly to your home address for free.
+You can enjoy the data in 30 countries across Europe plus you can call 2 hours worldwide for free.
 Check it out in the link above.

 Don't forget to check out my Frankfurt City Guide with loads of tips for rooftop bars, where to eat and drink.